CRO breakdown of RecruitTalent's B2B recruiting lead gen page. Expert analysis of service cards, testimonials, and conversion architecture by Apexure.

 Get a Free Consultation Or browse more examples →Get quality posts covering insights into Conversion Rate Optimisation, Landing Pages and great design

-"In recruiting, the buyer's biggest fear isn't the fee — it's wasting six months on the wrong person.
+"In recruiting, the buyer's biggest fear isn't the fee.
+It's wasting six months on the wrong person.
 The landing page's job is to neutralise that fear before the visitor has a chance to close the tab.
 That means leading with process, not personality."